syncfusion-content/xamarin.android-docs/xamarin-android/SfMaskedEdit/Formatting-clipboard-text.md

 ---
 layout: post
-title: Formatting clipboard text of SfMaskedEit in Xamarin.Android plarform
+title: Formatting Clipboard Text of SfMaskedEdit in Xamarin.Android Platform
-description: Learn how to format the clipboard text during cut and copy operation of SfMaskedEdit control
+description: Learn how to format the clipboard text during cut and copy operations of the SfMaskedEdit control.
 platform: Xamarin.Android
 control: SfMaskedEdit
 documentation: ug
-keywords: mask, SfMaskedEdit, maskededit
+keywords: mask, SfMaskedEdit, maskededit, clipboard, cut, copy, formatting

 ---

-# Formatting clipboard text
+# Formatting Clipboard Text

-SfMaskedEdit allows you to format the clipboard text in a mask scenario (when the Mask property is set).
-When you perform the cut or copy operation, the clipboard text will be formatted with your input characters and the literals defined in the mask.
-You can modify this and allow the clipboard to hold the characters with or without prompt and literals by setting the CutCopyMaskFormat property of the control.
-The clipboard text is formatted by any one of the following formatting enum values:
+The `SfMaskedEdit` control allows you to format clipboard text in mask scenarios (when the `Mask` property is set).
+When you perform cut or copy operations, the clipboard text is formatted with your input characters and the literals defined in the mask.
+You can modify this behavior and control whether the clipboard holds characters with or without prompt characters and literals by setting the `CutCopyMaskFormat` property of the control.

+The clipboard text can be formatted using any of the following `MaskFormat` enumeration values:
-* ExcludePromptAndLiterals
+* `ExcludePromptAndLiterals`
-* IncludePrompt
+* `IncludePrompt`
-* IncludeLiterals
+* `IncludeLiterals`
-* IncludePromptAndLiterals
+* `IncludePromptAndLiterals`

 ## ExcludePromptAndLiterals

-Clipboard text will contain only the typed characters, the prompt characters and literals are excluded.
+The clipboard text will contain only the typed characters.
+Prompt characters and literals are excluded.

 {% tabs %}
 {% highlight c# %}